smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 He sat, but his posture remained rigid.
 Watchful.

 "What I'm about to tell you will sound like madness." she said, studying his face with the same precision he used to catalog her belongings.
 "But you're the type of man who needs evidence.
-Who trusts only what he can see fo himself."
+Who trusts only what he can see for himself."
 A pause.
 "So I'm going to give you exactly what you want."

 "I'm listening."